-The Foundation has paid insurance premiums of \$7,950 (2021: \$8,294) in respect of Directors and Officers Liability insurance.
+The Foundation has paid insurance premiums of \$8,483 (2022: \$7,950) in respect of Directors and Officers Liability insurance as part of its Association Liability Insurance.

 Indemnification of auditors

 To the extent permitted by law, the Foundation has agreed to indemnify its auditors, Pitcher Partners, as part of the terms of its audit engagement agreement against claims by third parties arising from the audit (for an unspecified amount).
 No payment has been made to indemnify Pitcher Partners during or since the financial year.